MySQL Schema Synchronization and GUI Tools

 Sheeri pointed out that the MySQL Workbench program does something very similar.
 I haven’t had a chance to look into it yet.
 Having worked with MySQL Workbench before, I am sure it does a schema sync very well.
 Either way, trust me on this—if you have a significant schema synchronization project, you need to look into one of these tools.

-7 comments on “MySQL Schema Synchronization and GUI Tools”
+7 Responses to “MySQL Schema Synchronization and GUI Tools”

 Leave a Reply